Ireland’s largest electrical and battery recycling scheme, WEEE Ireland has had a number of very successful years.

 – When compared, recycling electrical and electronic waste through WEEE Ireland with landfilling in 2018, the equivalent of 220k tonnes of CO 2 emissions were avoided.
 That is the equivalent of 865 million KM driven by an average passenger vehicle.

-WEEE Ireland recycled 36,131 tonnes of WEEE in 2018 through its WEEELABEX certified treatment partners located in Ireland and other EU countries.
+In 2018 alone WEEE Ireland recycled 36,131 tonnes of WEEE through its WEEELABEX certified treatment partners located in Ireland and other EU countries.

 That’s is a weight which is hard to imagine but its really the weight of 350 blue whales.
 WEEE Ireland’s environmental management of this WEEE meant the following was achievements: See the image below.

-In order to get the complete picture, you should download a copy of the WEEE Ireland Annual Report for 2018 here
+In order to get the complete picture, you should download a copy of the WEEE Ireland Annual Reports

 About Recycle IT